oatlog/oatlog/doc/report/main.typ

 optimized globally.

 Oatlog has limited functionality compared to egglog, implementing only a subset of the language and its long tail of features.
-While a few features are impractical in a ahead-of-time setting, most egglog features could be implemented within the existing Oatlog architecture.
+While a few features are impractical in an ahead-of-time setting, most egglog features could be implemented within the existing Oatlog architecture.

 For the language subset that Oatlog supports, it exceeeds egglog in performance.
 The speedups range